khalid-el-masnaoui/PHP-Notes/CONFIGURATIONS.md

 > **`allow_url_include`** :This directive has a similar function as **allow_url_open**, but uses the include function To enable it, **allow_url_open** must be set to **on**.

-**session.name**

-This directive sets the current session’s name used in cookies and URLs.
+>**`session.name`** : This directive sets the current session’s name used in cookies and URLs.
 You may change the default **PHPSESSID** value to any descriptive name with alphanumeric characters.

-**session.auto_start**

-Choose whether a PHP session starts automatically or on request when users access your site.
+> **`session.auto_start`** : Choose whether a PHP session starts automatically or on request when users access your site.
 If you set the value to **0,** the session will start manually using the **session_start** script.

-**session.cookie_lifetime**

-Specify a session cookie’s lifetime in your site’s visitors’ browsers.
+> **`session.cookie_lifetime`** : Specify a session cookie’s lifetime in your site’s visitors’ browsers.
 By default, the value is set to **0** seconds, meaning your site erases visitors’ session data after they close their browsers.

-**memory_limit**

-Set the maximum amount of RAM a PHP script can use.
+> **`memory_limit`** : Set the maximum amount of RAM a PHP script can use.
 Be careful when increasing the memory limit, as wrong configurations may lead to slow sites or server outages.

-**max_execution_time**

-Determine a script’s maximum running time.
+> **`max_execution_time`** : Determine a script’s maximum running time.
 You can change the default 30-second maximum execution time to any value, but setting it too high might cause performance issues.

-**max_input_time**

-Set how long a script can parse data collected from HTML forms on your site using a POST or GET method].
+> **`max_input_time`** : Set how long a script can parse data collected from HTML forms on your site using a POST or GET method].
 The more data your site collects, the higher the **max_input_time** value should be.

-**upload_temp_dir**

-Specify the temporary directory for storing uploaded files.
+> **`upload_temp_dir`** : Specify the temporary directory for storing uploaded files.
 All users should be able to write in the specified directory, or PHP will use the system’s default.

-**realpath_cache_ttl**

-Set the duration for your system to cache the realpath information.
+> **`realpath_cache_ttl`** : Set the duration for your system to cache the realpath information.
 We recommend increasing the value for systems with rarely changing files.

-**arg_separator.output**

-Use this data-handling directive to separate arguments in PHP-generated URLs.
+> **`arg_separator.output`** : Use this data-handling directive to separate arguments in PHP-generated URLs.
 Its default value is an ampersand (**&**).